 - 1. Check to see if Acer disk-to-disk recovery is enabled or not. - 2.
 Make sure the D2D Recovery setting in Main is Enabled. - 3.
 Exit the BIOS utility and save changes.
 The system will reboot.

 To activate the BIOS utility, press <F2> when you see the Acer logo during boot up.

-For detailed information on the recovery process, see Recovering your system on page 24.
+For more information, see Recovering your system on page 23.

 Requesting service

 International Travelers Warranty (ITW)